Last Reviewed: 19.11.2025

 The requirement that at least 40% of the workers in the proposed bargaining unit must vote for recognition will be removed.
 In future, unions will only need a simple majority of those who turned out to vote.

-These changes will apply from April 2026, with some consultation expected in Autumn/Winter 2025.
+These changes are expected to apply from April 2026, with some consultation before then.

 Enhanced right to time off